-When the mass is to be removed from the cylinder this entails very stringent control for the removal process to ensure that workers are not exposed to unacceptable levels of asbestos fibres and so that no asbestos fibres will be released into the environment.
+When the mass is to be removed from the cylinder this requires very stringent control for the removal process to ensure that workers are not exposed to unacceptable levels of asbestos fibres and so that no asbestos fibres will be released into the environment.

 The philosophy of this document is that any asbestos used in the construction is contained within the cylinder shell as part of the treatment or disposal process unless an equivalence of health and safety can be demonstrated by an alternative treatment or disposal process.
-Removal of the mass by untrained personnel may lead to safety or environmental hazards
+Removal of the mass by untrained personnel can lead to safety or environmental hazards.

-4.6.2 Selection of waste contractors
+4.6.2 Selection of waste contactors

-Waste contractors shall be carefully selected to comply with the waste 'duty of care'.
-Technical considerations that must be checked include,
+Waste contractors shall be selected to comply with the waste 'duty of care'.
+Technical considerations that shall be checked include:

 - Competence and training of the contractor,

-- Having valid licences or permits for the activity
+- Contractor shall have valid licences or permits for the activity

-- Financial viability
+- Financial viability of the contractor.

-The waste producer may still retain liability for the waste if contractor is not financially sound or becomes financially insolvent.
+The waste producer may still retain liability for the waste if the contractor is not financially sound or becomes financially insolvent.